 The Group's activities expose it primarily to the financial risks of changes in foreign currency exchange rates.
-The Group uses foreign exchange forward contracts to hedge against foreign exchange rate risk.
+The Group uses foreign exchange forward contracts to hedge against foreign exchange rate risk where considered appropriate.
 The Group does not use derivative financial instruments for speculative purposes.
-Further details of derivative financial instruments are disclosed in note 18 to the financial statements.
+Further details of derivative financial instruments are disclosed in note 17 to the financial statements.